New York’s down-to-the-wire mayoral primary tests deep Democratic divide

 In New York City’s mayoral race, a generational confrontation is testing a polarized Democratic electorate.
 The outcome may prove an early indicator of how the party at large will confront the Trump administration.

-The three-time governor is fending off a late-surging challenge from Zohran Mamdani, a New York state assembly member from Queens and a democratic socialist in his early 30s who has galvanized the city’s younger, left-wing voters with a pledge to freeze rents, make buses free, and build more affordable housing.
+The three-time governor is fending off a late-surging challenge from Zohran Mamdani, a New York state assemblymember from Queens and a democratic socialist in his early 30s who has galvanized the city’s younger, left-wing voters with a pledge to freeze rents, make buses free, and build more affordable housing.

 City Comptroller Brad Lander has also drawn attention in the closing days, after being arrested by Immigration and Customs Enforcement (ICE) agents last week while escorting a migrant out of court.
 A fourth candidate, City Council Speaker Adrienne Adams (no relation to the mayor), is trying to mobilize middle-class Black voters, a key Democratic demographic that Mr. Cuomo is also counting on to win.
 The remaining candidates are polling in the low single digits.